 Unconventional Monetary Policies

-After the 2007 - 2009 credit crisis, central banks found it difficult to stimulate the economy using conventional methods.
-Therefore, other methods were used in an attempt to stimulate the economy:
+After the 2007 - 2009 Great Recession, central banks found it difficult to stimulate the economy using conventional methods.
+Therefore, other methods were used to try to stimulate the economy:

 - reducing interest rates to 0, or even charging an interest rate, thus making the interest rate effectively negative

 Central banks also extended liquidity to financial institutions and other key credit markets to stimulate lending as a means to increase economic activity.
 Another method by which central banks can increase lending is by offering banks cheaper financing if they lend a prescribed minimum to households and small and medium-sized enterprises (SMEs), such as the UK Funding for Lending, which the Bank of England set up in 2012.

 During the Great Recession, the 1st monetary policy change was to reduce interest rates.
 Because the economy did not respond, central banks lowered the interest rate to 0 or nearly 0.
 Some central banks even charged other banks interest for keeping their funds at the bank so that they would be more likely to lend the money.
 However, people were out of work and already deeply in debt.
 Therefore, they could not borrow even at greatly reduced rates, so banks did not lend to them.
 Furthermore, people could not buy the goods and services offered by the economy, so businesses could not take advantage of the cheap credit because they had no way of paying it back.